dermers/dermers.github.io/adv_writ/index.md

 In the end, I realized my mistake, ran out to get my towel and got a stern talking to about “listening to the teachers” when I need to come back inside.
 Of course, my mom wouldn’t let me live it down, and the story has since spread around my family like wildfire.

 I think this story came to mind primarily for two reasons.
 First, this is a lighthearted, silly family story about me.
-In a small, discussio based class I felt there would be a unique benefit to sharing something in my life, for the sake of allowing my fellow classmates to btter get to know me.
+In a small, discussion based class I felt there would be a unique benefit to sharing something in my life, for the sake of allowing my fellow classmates to better get to know me.
 Second, last semester, I had to pair up with another student and provide a spoken introduction of said partner.
 One such question we asked each other was for a family story.
 My partner went first, and shared a vaguely similar story of preschool embarrassment.
 Such a story reminded me of my own, and this prompt reminded me of the aforementioned assignment from last semester and thus the story itself.

 ### Car Accident Exercise